Why do I overthink everything?

-This is also good news for those who want to know how to stop overthinking.
-You weren’t born as an overthinker – all humans have patterns to their behavior.
-These patterns develop over time based on life experiences.
+The good news is that you weren’t born an overthinker.
+Overthinking is the result of one fact of human existence: we all have patterns to our behavior.
+These patterns, good and bad, develop over time based on life experiences.
 And just as patterns are learned, they can also be unlearned.

-The key is to identify what’s causing you to overthink, then take decisive action to change your mindset.
+The key is to answer the question “Why do I overthink everything?,” then take decisive action to change your mindset.
 But that can be easier said than done.
-Try these five ways to stop overthinking and start enjoying your life right now.

 What is overthinking?